-We begin with our base in-context learning model $p$ given input $x$ and in-context demonstrations $c$ without early-exit, $p(\cdot | x,c)$.
-This model can ``overthink'' (overfit to potentially harmful demonstrations $c$), significantly degrading the output over the zero-shot model, $p(\cdot|x)$.
-We propose to define a new safe in-context learning model $\bar{p}_\lambda(\cdot|x,c)$ by augmenting this base model for in-context learning in the following two ways: (i) enable the model to make predictions from intermediate exits given a confidence threshold and (ii) if at no exit the confidence exceeds the threshold, ignore the context $c$ and use the zero-shot prediction.
-With these augmentations, the safe ICL model can be defined as:
+We begin with our base model $p$ given input $x$ and context $c$ without early-exit, $p(\cdot | x,c)$.
+This model can ``overthink'' (overfit to potentially harmful context $c$), significantly degrading the output over the zero-shot model, $p(\cdot|x)$.
+We propose to define a new safe context-aware early exit model $\bar{p}_\lambda(\cdot|x,c)$ by augmenting this base model in the following two ways: (i) enable the model to make predictions from intermediate exits given a confidence threshold and (ii) if at no exit the confidence exceeds the threshold, ignore the context $c$ and use the zero-shot prediction.
+With these augmentations, the safe context-aware model is defined as:

-Note that such a predictor enables us to leverage early-exit to gain efficiency and performance on helpful demonstrations, while also intervening early to avoid harmful demonstrations before the model fully processes them.
+where $i \in \{1, ..., L\}$.
+Such a predictor enables us to leverage early-exit to gain efficiency and performance on helpful context, while also intervening early to avoid harmful context before the model fully processes it.
 When early-exit alone is insufficient to guarantee safety, \textit{the zero-shot model serves as a reliable baseline} (see the last condition in Eq.\ref{eq:icl_early_exit}).